runeflobakk/motif/src/site/markdown/getting-started.md

-## Get persons whoose name is longer than 8 characters
+## Get persons whose name is longer than 8 characters

 In Java, everything is an object encapsulating other objects.
 E.g. a very simplified `Person` class can be defined like this: